San Francisco Glens: National Amateur Success

 The result of Hagan's leadership was promotion to the SFSFL's Premier division by the end of the decade.
 The Glens went on to national prominence by advancing all the way to the National Amateur Cup final in 1979 where they lost 1–0 to Atlanta Datagraphic.
 Their national success also spilled over into qualification for the prestigious U.S. Open Cup three times in a five-year stretch from 1978–1982.

 SFSFL Title Teams

-The untimely death of Hagan in 1981 left a void that might have been the end of other clubs.
+The untimely death of Hagan in 1981, who died on the field while coaching the Glens, left a void that might have been the end of other amateur clubs.
 However, Sean Shannon stepped into the spotlight and quietly remolded the team into a championship-winning outfit by bringing in players such as Paul Mitchell and Mal Roche.
 By 1984, the Glens captured their first SFSFL championship in 1984—the first by an Irish side.
 In 1990, they returned to the National Amateur Cup final that season.
 Unfortunately, they were on the wrong side of another 1–0 result, this time to the St. Petersburg Kickers.
 Three years later under Shannon, the Glens captured their second SFSFL title.